reactchartjs/react-chartjs-2/website/docs/working-with-datasets.md

 # Working with datasets

 You will find that any event which causes the chart to re-render, such as hover tooltips, etc., will cause the first dataset to be copied over to other datasets, causing your lines and bars to merge together.

-This is because to track changes in the dataset series, the library needs a `key` to be specified - if none is found, it can't tell the difference between the datasets while updating.
+This is because to track changes in the dataset series, the library needs a `key` to be specified.
+If none is found, it can't tell the difference between the datasets while updating.
 To get around this issue, you can take these two approaches:

-1. Add a `label` property on each dataset.
+1. Add a `label` property to each dataset.
 By default, this library uses the `label` property as the key to distinguish datasets.
-2. Specify a different property to be used as a key by passing a `datasetIdKey` prop to your chart component, which.
+2. Specify a different property to be used as a key by passing a `datasetIdKey` prop to your chart component.

-Example:
+See this example:

 ```tsx
 import { Line } from 'react-chartjs-2';